syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

 ## Create custom Context Menu using Grid Events

-SfDataGrid allows you to create a custom context menu by loading number of UIButtons in a custom view in `GridLoaded` event.
+SfDataGrid allows you to display any custom view like a context menu that can act similar to a pop using the `GridLongPressed` event and `GridTappedEvent` event.

 The following code illustrates how to create a custom context menu using Grid events.

+//Creating custom View for context menu
 {% highlight c# %}
 public class ContextMenu:UIView
 {